-Remember that the DRAFT DPOP should be read in conjunction with Council's Resourcing Strategy (Long Term Financial Plan, Asset Management Strategy and Workforce Plan), and the DRAFT Annual Budget and Revenue Policy for 2025/26.
-We call this our Integrated Planning and Reporting (IPR) suite of documents which can all be found here.
+Remember this DPOP should be read in conjunction with Council's Resourcing Strategy (Long Term Financial Plan, Asset Management Strategy and Workforce Plan), and the Annual Budget and Revenue Policy for 2025/26.
+Our full Integrated Planning and Reporting (IPR) suite of adopted documents can be found here.
+Of note, with a revised 'middle of the road' base case budget adopted, we have added a second alternative scenario to our final LTFP.
+One alternative scenario still has all discretionary projects removed and the other (additional) one has all discretionary projects remaining in place (except for keyworker / staff townhouses at Golf Course Estate which are off the table).

-In closing, Council is committed to delivering high-quality infrastructure, supporting local businesses, and ensuring that Leeton remains a great place to live, work, and play.
-We believe the DRAFT DPOP is a comprehensive roadmap for making steady progress and fostering a resilient and prosperous Leeton Shire for generations to come.
+Council remains committed to delivering high-quality infrastructure, supporting local businesses, and ensuring that Leeton remains a great place to live, work, and play.
+We believe the adopted DPOP is a sound roadmap - given the context of a constrained general fund - for continuing our steady progress and fostering a resilient and prosperous Leeton Shire for generations to come.

 Leeton Shire has a bright future despite the challenges of water buybacks, cost of living increases and Council's own financial sustainability.
-For nearly every challenge there is a solution and we look forward to ongoing engagement with our community on the best paths forward.
+For nearly every challenge there is a solution and we look forward to ongoing engagement with our community on the best path forward.